 Amendment and Termination.
 Our Board of Directors, or a committee thereof, may alter, amend, modify, or terminate the Omnibus Plan at any time; provided that the approval of our stockholders will be obtained for any amendment to the Omnibus Plan that requires stockholder approval under the rules of the stock exchange on which our common stock is then listed or in accordance with other applicable law.
-In addition, without stockholder approval, to the extent required by the rules of the stock exchange(s) on which the shares of common stock are traded, except as otherwise permitted under the "equitable adjustments" provisions of the Omnibus Plan, (i) no amendment or modification may reduce the exercise price of any stock option or stock appreciation right, (ii) the Compensation Committee may not cancel any outstanding stock option or stock appreciation right and replace it with a new option or stock appreciation right, another award or cash and (iii) the Compensation Committee may not take any other action that is considered a "repricing" for purposes of the stockholder approval rules of the applicable stock exchange(s).
+In addition, without stockholder approval, to the extent required by the rules of the stock exchange(s) on which the shares of common stock are traded, except as otherwise permitted under the "equitable adjustments" provisions of the Omnibus Plan, (i) no amendment or modification may reduce the exercise price of any stock option or stock appreciation right, (ii) the Compensation Committee may not cancel any outstanding stock option or stock appreciation committee may not take any other action that is considered a "repricing" for purposes of the stockholder approval rules of the applicable stock exchange(s).
 No modification of an award will, without the prior written consent of the participant, impair the rights of a participant under the Omnibus Plan.